zhezhangsh/DEGandMore/README.md

 Rscript ./GSEA_example.r ./GSEA_example.yaml
 ```

-- Alternatively, run below if want to make the actual GSEA run later.
+- Alternatively, run the script as below if want to make the actual GSEA run later.
 The shell script will be save in ./RunGSEA.sh
 ```
 Rscript ./GSEA_example.r ./GSEA_example.yaml norun
 ```